lilyhe123/WLSOnDocker/test.md

 Wait until all pods are running and ready again.
 Monitor status of pods via `kubectl get pod`.

 ### 8. Cleanup
+Run the script clean.sh to remove all resources from your Kubernetes cluster.
+You can also do the cleanup indivisually by running the following commands:
 ```
 $ kubectl delete -f k8s/wls-stateful.yml
-$ kubectl delete -f k8s/wls-admin.yml
+$ kubectl delete -f k8s/wls-admin.ym
 $ kubectl delete -f k8s/pvc.yml
 $ kubectl delete -f k8s/pv.yml
 $ kubectl delete -f k8s/secrets.yml
 ```
-Or you can cleanup your environment by running clean.sh directly.
-Next clean up all data in volume directories via `rm -rf *`.
+And you need to clean up all data in volume directories via `rm -rf *`.

 ## COPYRIGHT
 Copyright (c) 2014-2017 Oracle and/or its affiliates.
 All rights reserved.